jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.7.5 BreachSingleCellPits

-Removes single-cell pits from an input DEM by breaching.
+Removes single-cell pits from an input DEM by breaching..

 *Parameters*: